127 children in the UK experience the death of their mother, father or sibling every day.

 A huge thanks to Ethan, Amelia-Rose, Olivia and Cameron for agreeing to share their stories.

-Our expert clinical team offer face-to-face and online therapeutic services, including grieftalk, our free, national helpline, open weekdays, 9am – 9pm.
+Our expert clinical team offers face-to-face and online therapeutic services, including grieftalk, our free, national helpline, open weekdays, 9am – 9pm.
 We tailor long-term care plans to the individual that will include 1:1 counselling, online workshops, family days, creative therapies and more.
 Grief Encounter also provides free advice and training to educational institutions and corporate organisations, following the death of a student or an employee.

 If you would like to find out more about the special heritage of Grief Encounter and how we are dedicated to ensuring bereaved children receive the right support at the right time, please visit www.griefencounter.org.uk.